Primes with restricted digits: Acknowledgments

 \section{Acknowledgments}

-We thank Ben Green for introducing the author to this problem and Xuancheng Shao for useful discussions.
+We thank Ben Green for introducing the author to this problem, Xuancheng Shao for useful discussions and Fabian Karwatowski for some important corrections.
+We also thank the anonymous referee for many helpful suggestions and corrections.
 The author is supported by a Clay Research Fellowship and a Fellowship by Examination of Magdalen College, Oxford.
 Part of this work was performed whilst the author was visiting Stanford university, whose hospitality is gratefully acknowledged.